Kabuki actor patterns and Kabuki crests

 Kabuki actor Onoe Kikugoro III used this latticework, and it became popular.

-Its four and five stripes are combined into a lattice, and the character for "ki" and the character for "ro" are placed alternately in the lattice to form "kikugoro" and Kikugoro's name.
+The four and five stripes are combined into a lattice, and the character for "ki" and the character for "ro" are placed alternately in the lattice to form "kikugoro," which expresses the name Kikugoro and Kikugoro.

 Kikugoro lattice.
 Kikugoro dyeing.
 Also known as Kikugoro dyeing.